 Exams and Tests

-The doctor or nurse will examine you and ask questions about your symptoms and medical history.
+The health care provider will examine you and ask about your symptoms and medical history.
 The exam may show that you have:

 - Extreme dehydration